Sustaining Life in the Grasslands

 Plan your excursion

-Sustaining life in the Grasslands is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
+Sustaining Life in the Grasslands is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
 This could include a raincoat, hat and sun protection.
-Students will need a copy of the student booklet, clipboard and a pen.